 For five years she was chosen to design and make the evening dress for Miss Northern Ireland for the Miss World Competition, winning 2nd place for her design in the second year.
 At the same time she was short-listed for Hong Kong Fashion week, judged by Vogue, Mary Quant and Jeff Banks.
 Due to the demand from the knitting industry overshadowing her ready to wear collection sales, especially in the USA, she closed her Belfast and New York offices in order to dedicate her time to authoring Maggie's Ireland, in conjunction with 16 other knitting design books, developing her own Maggiknits yarn line produced in Ireland, Italy, Spain and the UK, and working toward the release of an eBook.
 For five years she worked with one of the main US yarn distributors in New York selling to many yarn stores across the USA.

 Today, Maggie also supports the Maggiknits Collection, doing fashion shows, workshops, book-signings, and International and National retreats, all with the aim of sharing her knowledge and encouraging knitters to think outside the box!
+She also shows at Stitches and VK Live.

 The styles are pure Maggie Jackson...